mosTavassoli/RunTogether-UX/M2/milestone2.md

 - These two stories seem to similar to each others.
 <br />

-<b>c) how well it achieves the identified goal/user need :</b> It shows very well the user is busy and need a training plan for following after his work, also it shows if he had someone for running even after work he will go for running although he is tired after work. <br />
+<b>c) how well it achieves the identified goal/user need :</b> It shows very well the user is busy and need a training plan for following after his work, also it shows if he joins to a group for running even after work he will go for running.<br />
 </p>
 <img src="storyboards/StoryBoard2.jpg" width="800" alt="accessibility text">